Overview

 Low-Moderate

 DWR coatings on rain gear and ski jackets.
-Low dermal absorption but microfibers shed into wastewater during washing.
+Low dermal absorption but microfibers shed during washing.

 PFAS-free DWR alternatives (wax-based or PFC-free certified)